hoverboard88/HoverboardStudios.com/wp-content/plugins/publish-to-apple-news/readme.txt

 == Changelog ==

+= 1.1.8 =
+* Fixed a bug with the Apple News meta box not saving values when "Automatically publish to Apple News" was set to "Yes".

+= 1.1.7 =
+* Fixed a bug with posts created via cron skipping post status validation (thanks, agk4444 and smerriman!).

+= 1.1.6 =
+* Fixed a bug with automatically publishing scheduled posts (thanks, smerriman!).
+* Apple News meta box is now displayed by default on posts.
+* Displaying the Apple News meta box even on draft posts to allow saving settings before publish.
+* Updated minimum PHP version to 5.3.6 due to usage of DOMDocument::saveHTML.
+* Fixed invalid formatting for plugin author name and plugin URI.
+* isPreview=false is no longer sent passively to the API.
+Only isPreview=true is sent when explicitly specified.
+* Fixed an issue where author names with hashtags were breaking the byline format.
+* Added image settings, bundled images (if applicable) and JSON to the debug email.
+* Checking for blank body nodes early enough to remove and log them as component errors.
+* Retrieving and displaying more descriptive error messages from the API response.

+= 1.1.5 =
+* Updated logic for creating a unique ID for anchored components to avoid occasional conflicts due to lack of entropy.
+* Fixed issue with lack of container for components when cover isn't the first component causing text to scroll awkwardly over the image with the parallax effect.
+* Added the ability to set the body background color.
+* Fixed issue with empty but valid JSON components causing an "Undefined index" error in Apple News validation.
+* Fixed issue with an invalid API response or unreachable endpoint causing the post edit screen to break when trying to load the Apple News meta box.

 = 1.1.4 =
 * Released updates to the default settings for the Apple News template
 * Added customizable settings for pull quote border color, style and width